chadnpc/cliHelper.logger/README.md

 # Import the module
 Import-Module cliHelper.logger

-# 1. Create a logger instance (defaults to Information level, Console and File appenders)
+# 1. Create a logger instance (defaults to Info level, Console and File appenders)
 #    Logs will go to .\Logs\default.log by default relative to the module path,
 #    or specify a custom directory.
-$logPath = Join-Path $env:TEMP "MyAppLogs" # Example: Use temp directory
-$logger = New-Logger -LogDirectory $logPath -MinimumLevel Debug # Log Debug and higher
+$logPath = Join-Path $env:TEMP "MyAppLogs"; $logger = New-Logger -LogDirectory $logPath -MinimumLevel Debug

 # It's critical to use try/finally to ensure Dispose() is called!
 try {
-  Write-LogEntry -Logger $logger -Severity Information -Message "Application started in directory: $logPath" Write-LogEntry -Logger $logger -Severity Debug -Message "Configuration loaded."
+  Write-LogEntry -Logger $logger -Severity Info -Message "Application started in directory: $logPath" Write-LogEntry -Logger $logger -Severity Debug -Message "Configuration loaded."

   # Simulate an operation